Massachusetts Route 128: Present freeway route

+Expansion and upgrade projects

 By 1958, it became apparent that due to premature traffic congestion, the highway needed to be widened from four to six lanes, as business growth continued, often driven by technology out of Harvard University and MIT.

-This widening project was completed in 1964, and involved replacement of all of the old overpasses with new ones.
+This widening project was completed in 1964, and involved replacement of all existing overpasses with new ones.

 In 1967, with the enaction of a policy that limited each road to one route number a decision was made to drop the designation of Route 128 from the Southeast Expressway and to redesignate the orphaned segment from exit 35 (old exit 14) of the Southeast Expressway to the terminus in Hull as Route 228—but with its designated directions reversed to reflect the actual geographical direction of the new route.
 This shifted the southern terminus of Route 128 to the Braintree Split.

 With the designation of the part of the highway as I-95 in 1973, the need to upgrade it to Interstate Highway standards became apparent.
 By the 1980s, traffic levels had also increased on the section significantly due to the change.
 In 1988, this section was finally brought to Interstate standards, and the new interchanges with I-95 were finally completed.

 In 1991, parts of the roadway had their shoulder converted into travel lanes at peak travel periods.

 In late 2001, a project to resurface the road in Lexington and Burlington was completed.

 Starting in 1998 and continuing through 2002, signs were replaced through a $1.1 million project between Reading and Lynnfield.
 Progress continued in 2005 and 2006 during a $2.2 million project which replaced the signs on from Peabody to Gloucester, and continued with a $1.4 million project in 2008 and 2009 that replaced signs in Peabody and the remaining ones in Lynnfield.
 A $2.9 million federal stimulus project helped replace exit and highway signs in 2010 and 2011 along Route 128/I-95 from US 3 in Lexington to I-93 in Reading.